| || |

 I am Associate Dean, Students and Programs in the Yeates School of Graduate Studies, and a Professor in the Department of Mathematics at Ryerson University.
-My research interest is in graph theory, with applications to real-world complex networks, such as the web graph, on-line social networks, and graph searching games such as Cops and Robbers.
+My research interest is in graph theory, with applications to real-world complex networks and graph searching games such as Cops and Robbers.
 I am an adjunct professor at Dalhousie University, and I am the founding member of the research group Graphs at Ryerson (G@R).
 My research is supported by grants from NSERC and Ryerson, with past grants from Mprime and MITACS.
-I won Ryerson Faculty SRC Awards in 2011 and 2009 for excellence in research, and an inaugural YSGS Outstanding Contribution to Graduate Education Award in 2012.
+I've won several awards for my research and graduate supervision, as outlined in my CV.
 I am co-Editor-in-Chief of the journal Internet Mathematics, and I am on the Editorial Board of Contributions to Discrete Mathematics.
-I serve on the NSERC Evaluation Group for Mathematics and Statistics, and have served on the Board of Directors of Mprime and MITACS NCE.
+I serve as Chair of the Pure Mathematics section on the NSERC Evaluation Group for Mathematics and Statistics, and have served on the Board of Directors of Mprime and MITACS NCE.

-13th Workshop on Algorithms and Models for the Web Graph, Montreal, December 2016, co-chair.
+14th Workshop on Algorithms and Models for the Web Graph, Fields Institute, June 2017, co-chair.

 6th Canadian Discrete and Algorithmic Mathematics Conference, Ryerson University, June 12-15 2017, local organizer.

 8th workshop on GRAph Searching, Theory & Applications (GRASTA), Crete, April 10-13 2017, Keynote talk.